 Vulnerable Adult-Any person 18 years of age or older who is unable to legally consent, unable to comprehend, or is otherwise particularly susceptible to coercion or abuse (e.g., those who are mentally or physically disabled).

 Youth (a.k.a., children, minors).
 Those the age of 18 years of age or younger.

+7) Background Check: Background checks will be administered by the GLGP Ministry Safe account every three years.

+8) Application Forms: used for review of event staff will be required one-time only.

+Member in good standing: Member of a congregation of the RPCNA as determined by the local session of the applicant.

 POLICIES AND PROCEDURES